 2. Hotel Emery

 Doggo’ll be feeling like the fanciest floofer in town when you book a staycation at Hotel Emery.
 Whether you’re wandering the streets of downtown Minneapolis or just staying cuddled up with room service on their cozy pillow top mattresses, Hotel Emery looks out for both you and your pooch to make sure your stay is nothing short of spectacular.
-A $50 non-refundable pet fee will be applied to your stay (2 pets of 40 pounds max per room).
+Their furbulous Paws & Pints package includes 2 pints at Inbound Brewing, a per-night donation to Secondhand Hounds, a dog-friendly welcome amenity, a local guide, and a waived pet fee—pup yeah!
+Pet fee: A $50 non-refundable charge (2 pets max per room).

 3. Loews Minneapolis Hotel